modware-org/docs/README.md

 If You are looking for long term solutions the standards are clear, what you can just make better are standards of usage it, such testing

-For us is clear that we need solutions for whole life, it can take next 50 years, to support API Foundation solutions, we know it and we are ready for do it.
+For us is clear that we need solutions for whole our (not just application) life.
+It can take next 50 years for support API Foundation solutions.

+We know it and we are ready for it!

 How change the technology?
 How change the people and world?

-Nobody know, so the best what we can do know, is prepare understndable and tested solutionm for decades.
+Nobody know's, so the best what we can do know, is prepare understndable and tested solutionm for decades.

 ### The roles are clear: